rpndev/movie-search-app/README.md

 #### What would you change in your submission to make it production ready?

+I would change package.json for config for production ready.

 #### What would you do differently if you had more time?

 I will make UI more effectively without any UI framework and will integrate authentication.